Forgot password

 Image Source: Bethesda

-I love atmosphere just as much as I love immersion, and the True Storms mod is thick with atmosphere.
+I love atmosphere just as much as I love immersion, and the True Storms mod by fadingsignal is thick with atmosphere.
 While the weather in vanilla Skyrim is good, I wouldn’t mind a little more.
 This mod adds more variance to the weather, yet still retains that vanilla experience.
-The storms outside hit a lot differently when you can actually hear it from inside your home.
+The storms outside hit a lot differently when you can hear it from inside your home.
 And don’t get me started on the heavy dust storms on Solstheim!

 Even Better Quest Objectives